allison-johnson/javascript-recipes-app/notes.md

 [] Drag and drop recipes into a box (for now)?
 Then add a box for each day.

 Questions
-1. After submitting new recipe, why do I have to refresh page in order for 'add recipe note' buttons to work???
+1. Same thing, when I submit an note, delete button doesn't work right away?

 2. How to clear values from input boxes once recipe is submitted

-3. Why am I getting promise errors in console when I select input fields in new recipe form?
+3. Why can't I call resp.json() in delete fetch request?

 3. How to center the entire grid of cards